 The rate field indicates the rate value above which the corresponding band may apply to packets (see 5.7.1).
-The rate value is in kilobit per seconds, unless the flags field includes OFPMF_PKTPS, in which case the rate is in packets per seconds.
+The rate value is in kilobits per second, unless the flags field includes OFPMF_PKTPS, in which case the rate is in packets per second.

 The burst_size field is used only if the flags field includes OFPMF_BURST.
-It defines the granularity of the meter, for all packet or byte burst which length is greater than burst value, the meter rate will always be strictly enforced.
+It defines the granularity of the meter band, for all packet or byte bursts which length is greater than burst value, the meter rate will always be strictly enforced.
 The burst value is in kilobits, unless the flags field includes OFPMF_PKTPS, in which case the burst value is in packets.